anoma/namada/documentation/spec/src/base-ledger/governance.md

 ```

 ### TreasuryAddress VP
-The treasury validity predicate will approve a trasfer only if:
+The treasury validity predicate will approve a transfer only if:
 - the transfer has been made by the protocol (by checking the existence of `/$GovernanceAddress/pending/$proposal_id` storage key)
 - the transfered amount is <= `MAX_SPENDABLE_SUM`